 During the WWDC keynote, Apple showed off Live Text recognizing handwriting.
 We tested that out too and – at least for now in the beta – it works, but the accuracy may depend on the handwriting being a bit more legible than mine.

 Here’s how Live Text worked with my messy print and a little bit of cursive:

 From personal to work and more, there are lots of use cases for iPhone Live Text OCR.
 What are you excited to use the new feature for?
 Share your thoughts in the comments below!

 Read more 9to5Mac tutorials:

-- Hands-on: Here’s how the new iPhone Focus mode works in iOS 15
+- Hands-on: Here’s how Background Sounds work in iOS 15

 - How to enable, find, and play Spatial Audio on Apple Music

 - Hands-on: Here’s how the all-new Safari in iOS 15 works

 FTC: We use income earning auto affiliate links.
 More.